 Best Vitamins & Minerals for Your Heart

-One of the most important things you can do for your heart is to eat a healthful, balanced diet.
-Certain vitamins and minerals play a special role in supporting a healthy, happy heart.
+Eating a healthful, balanced diet is one of the most important things you can do for your heart.
+And whether you get them through diet or supplements, certain vitamins and minerals play a special role in supporting a healthy, happy heart.

-While it's important to maintain proper levels of these vitamins and minerals throughout life, as you grow older, your body may produce less of certain nutrients, or your body may absorb them less effectively than when you were younger — making supplementation increasingly helpful.
+As you grow older, your body may produce less of certain nutrients, or your body may absorb them less efficiently than when you were younger — that makes supplementation increasingly helpful with age.

 These nutrients will help keep your heart healthy throughout life, and well into your golden years.

 Studies have linked low levels of vitamin D to heart health risk factors.
-Getting more will make your heart happy, especially as you grow older.
+Getting more will make your heart happy.

 Did you know that the sunshine vitamin plays a big role in how nerves carry messages to your heart?